 |Credit: Mail box image via Shutterstock|

-Tom Foti, manager of Direct Mail and Periodicals for the U.S. Postal Service, said with the average household bombarded by more than 150 email ads a day, direct mail is a way for businesses to stand out from the crowd.
+Tom Foti, manager of direct mail and periodicals for the USPS, said with the average household bombarded by more than 150 email ads a day, direct mail is a way for businesses to stand out from the crowd.

 Direct mail gives businesses the opportunity to target advertising dollars on those most likely to respond, Foti said, adding that they can be used for a range of purposes, including promoting a product or learning more about the customer.